Mums returning to work: breastfeeding options

 If a carer will be looking after your baby when you return to work, try to organise for the carer to give your baby some expressed milk via a cup or bottle before you go back to work.
 This can help your baby get familiar with the carer and the change in feeding routine.

-Sometimes babies will refuse a bottle from their mums or will refuse if they know their mums are nearby.
+Sometimes babies will refuse a bottle from their mums or will refuse it if they know their mums are nearby.
 If this happens, your carer might introduce the bottle or cup to your baby.
-Leaving the carer with a piece of your clothing can also help to settle your baby if he gets upset because you aren’t there.
+Leaving the carer with a piece of your clothing can also help to settle your baby if she gets upset because you aren’t there.

 Plan ahead and start expressing a few weeks before returning to work so you can have some expressed milk in reserve.

-Useful contacts are your child and family health nurse, GP or a lactation consultant.
+If you’d like additional information and support on combining breastfeeding and work, useful contacts are your child and family health nurse, GP or a lactation consultant.
 An Australian Breastfeeding Association (ABA) counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268.